 - At this point, everyone (even those who did not propose a workshop) will have an opportunity to vote on the skills you’d like to see offered at this year’s Swap.

 - Note: this step is not a popularity contest—in the past, we have had space for everyone who proposed a workshop to teach one.
 We use the voting results to plan the schedule and gauge the relative interest in multiple workshops if someone proposes more than one.

 - Voting will close March 29.

 - We will be in touch with workshop leaders to confirm your participation.
 If you proposed more than one, we’ll give you a sense of which garnered more interest.

-- The schedule will be posted about a month before each weekend.
+- The schedule will be posted in early April.
 And then we’ll all do happy dances.

 - There will be a few spaces left in the schedule for for folks who missed the submission process to lead workshops at each weekend.